 True scientific illustration should reflect the findings of science and technology.
 It can reveal to the viewer the unobservable — from single cells to galaxies, from the internal anatomy of an animal to the reconstruction of extinct life forms.
 These drawings can be realistic or abstract portrayals.
 Shapes, anatomy, details, and concepts that cannot be conveyed with words form the essence of this art.

-Students are encouraged to explore their schoolyard for butterflies and other organisms they would like to draw.
+Students are encouraged to explore the lawns outside the museum for butterflies and other organisms they would like to draw.
 These are captured, and released upon completion of the activity.
 Students then have the opportunity to examine, identify, compare and finally illustrate specimens from the UNE Natural History Museum Collections.